 The NSW Small Business Commissioner will provide ongoing support to fishers as the industry continues to adjust.
 The Business Connect program is available to help fishers that are considering exiting or adjusting their business.

 Visit the Department of Industry website for more information.

-The NSW Government will partner with industry to boost awareness for the NSW commercial fishing industry.
-Over the next two years, $400,000 will fund the implementation of programs to build community support for the NSW fishing industry and improving local seafood demand.
+The NSW Government is partnering with industry to boost awareness for the NSW commercial fishing industry. $400,000 will fund the implementation of programs to build community support for the NSW fishing industry and improving local seafood demand.